mitra42/html-element-extended/README.md

 Provides HTMLElementExtended which can be used instead of HTMLElement to create your own web components, but has the key functionality already there.

-** qrelementextended.js

-Use HTMLElementExtended to build a QR scanner and a QR display

-** videoelementextended.js

-Uses HTMLElementExtended to create [yaml2sqlite.js](..%2F..%2Fmitrabiz%2Fserver%2Fyaml2sqlite.js)a number of video webComponents that know how to display videos from a variety of sources (based on the URL) allowing a single <ContentVideo> component to handle YouTube, Vimeo, Internet Archive, WebTorrent etc.

 Note - all of these are under development.
 If you use them please introduce yourself in a git issue, and I'll bear this in mind when making any breaking revisions.